UBC-Thunderbots/Software/docs/getting-started-wsl.md

 networkingMode = mirrored
 ```

 This will enable [mirrored mode networking for WSL](https://learn.microsoft.com/en-us/windows/wsl/networking#mirrored-mode-networking).
-This mode “mirrors” the networking interfaces you have on Windows into Linux, which improves networking capabilities and compatibility.
+This mode “mirrors” the networking interfaces you have on Windows onto Linux, which improves networking capabilities and compatibility.

-When selecting a network interface to use, choose `eth0` or similar.
-There probably won’t be a `wlan0` interface since WSL only sees the virtual network interface `eth0`.
+When selecting a network interface to use, choose `eth...`/`en...` or similar.
+There probably won’t be a `wlan` interface since WSL only sees the virtual network interface `eth...`.

 ## USB Issues